The Singles Network Ministries

 CHANTELL: “I can do more for God.
 I believe he called me to be single.”

 “Really?”
 I asked.
 “Well, Paul talks about being single and how you can serve the Lord more.
 I think I really can.
 I was once married when I was young.
 I have now been single for over 25 years.
 My son is also all grown up and has a family.
 I love that I can do whatever God wants me to at the drop of a hat.
 I especially love going on mission trips.
 So for me, it is where I choose to be.
-If God wants me married, I am open to that, but I seriously think he prefers me singles.
+If God wants me married, I am open to that, but I seriously think he prefers me single.
 I do enjoy where God has me.”

-But I have calmed and quieted myself, I am like a weaned child with its mother; like a weaned child I am content (Psalm.
-131:2).
+But I have calmed and quieted myself, I am like a weaned child with its mother; like a weaned child I am content (Psalm 131:2).

 I am not saying this because I am in need, for I have learned to be content whatever the circumstances (Phil.
 4:11).